-- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard, 12-point, Times New Roman font with 1-inch margins.
+- Written for a general public audience. - Submitted as a separate attachment with "Project Abstract" as part of its file name. - Single-spaced, using a standard 12-point font (such as Times New Roman) with 1inch margins.

 As a separate attachment, the project abstract will not count against the page limit for the program narrative.